wp-plugins/ziplist-recipe-plugin/readme.txt

 Activate the ZipList Recipe Plugin in the "Plugins" admin panel using the "Activate" link.

-To use the plugin, click the little ZipList Recipe icon on the "Edit Post" pages, right next to the other "Upload/Insert" links at the top of the text editor box.
+To use the plugin, click the little ZipList Recipe icon on the "Edit Post" pages, right next to the other editor toolbar buttons at the top of the text editor box.
 Then enter the details about your recipe into the appropriate boxes, and then click the "Add Recipe" button.
 This will save your recipe, and insert it into your blog post.

 The ZipList Recipe Plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://marketing.ziplist.com.s3.amazonaws.com/plugin_instructions.pdf).
 If you have more questions on how to use the plugin, feel free to reach out to ZipList at [plugins@ziplist.com](mailto:plugins@ziplist.com).

 == Frequently Asked Questions ==

+= How do I edit a recipe with the ZipList Recipe Plugin? =

+Starting with version 2.4, you'll want to click the spoon and fork icon on the visual editor toolbar to both create and edit a recipe.
+You no longer need to click on the image placeholder within the blog post to edit a recipe.

+= Can I use the plugin to add multiple recipes to one post or page? =

+There should only be one recipe per post or page.
+The plugin does allow for compound recipes which is one way to include multiple lists of ingredients in your post (e.g., for a salad and a salad dressing).Simply enter your instructions for the main recipe, then start the next line with an exclamation point to create a label, like "!For the Salad Dressing".
+Then, add the instructions for the secondary recipe.
+Starting with version 2.4, we no longer support multiple ZipList-formatted recipes within a single post.

+= I created a specially-designed Save Recipe button to match my website, but when I upgraded the plugin, my customizations disappeared.
+How can I get them back? =

+Starting with version 2.4, we no longer support using custom CSS to integrate a designer Save Recipe button.
+However, we added a new feature to make it easier for you to add in a custom Save Recipe button.
+Simply go into the plugin settings and toward the top of the page you'll see fields to enter custom image URLs for your Save Recipe and Print buttons, should you choose to do so.

 = Where can my readers view the recipes that have been added to their recipe box or shopping list? =